 Her opera roles include Susanna (The Marriage of Figaro), Despina (Così fan tutte), Drusilla, Virtù and Pallade (L’incoronazione di Poppea); L’Amour (Orpheé et Eurydice); Saskia and Hendrickje Stoffels (Rembrandt’s Wife); Clorinda (Il Combattimento di Tancredi e Clorinda) and Momus (Der Streit Zwischen Phoebus und Pan) (Baroque Triple Bill) for Victorian Opera and Gretel (Hansel and Gretel) for State Opera South Australia.

-Jacqueline has recently performed Mahler Symphony No. 4 with both Melbourne Symphony Orchestra conducted by Sir Andrew Davis and Adelaide Symphony Orchestra, Mozart's “Litany of the Blessed Sacrament” for Sydney Symphony Orchestra, Fauré Requiem and Beethoven’s Mass in C for Melbourne Symphony Orchestra and Haydn Nelson Mass and Mozart Vespers at the Woodend Winter Arts Festival.
-She has also recently performed Purcell’s King Arthur (Brisbane Baroque), St. Matthew Passion (Melbourne Bach Choir), Jephtha (Canberra Choral Society), The Vow (Handel in the Theatre) Judas Maccabeus (Heidelberg Choral Society) and an Art Song recital with Aura Go in the Salon at the Melbourne Recital Centre.
+Jacqueline has performed Mahler Symphony No. 4 with both Melbourne Symphony Orchestra conducted by Sir Andrew Davis and Adelaide Symphony Orchestra; Mozart's “Litany of the Blessed Sacrament” for Sydney Symphony Orchestra; Fauré Requiem and Beethoven’s Mass in C for Melbourne Symphony Orchestra; Haydn Nelson Mass and Mozart Vespers at the Woodend Winter Arts Festival; Purcell’s King Arthur at Brisbane Baroque; St. Matthew Passion for Melbourne Bach Choir; Jephtha for Canberra Choral Society; The Vow (Handel in the Theatre) Judas Maccabeus (Heidelberg Choral Society) and an Art Song recital with Aura Go in the Salon at the Melbourne Recital Centre.

 In 2018 Jacqueline featured at the Woodend Winter Arts Festival, sang the title role in Susanna for Handel In The Theatre, Canberra, Beethoven 9 for Adelaide Symphony Orchestra, Brahms Requiem for Festival of Voices in Hobart, Mozart Requiem for Canberra Choral Society, Mozart Requiem for Melbourne Bach Choir and recitals at the Tasmanian Chamber Music Festival.
 Her 2017 engagements included the role of the Princess in Respighi’s The Sleeping Beauty for Victorian Opera, (also performed at Dark Mofo, Hobart) performances with the Melbourne Symphony Orchestra (Exsultate Jubilate, Thaïs and Beethoven’s Symphony No. 9), Adelaide Symphony Orchestra (A Night in Vienna), Brahms Requiem (Victoria Chorale), and Handel Salve Regina in St Paul’s Cathedral (with the University of Melbourne).